Eternity Sunday, which we usually celebrate on the last Sunday before advent,

 and remember the promises of God.

-BUT because of the pandemic this year, many people have had to modify
+BUT because of the pandemic, many people have had to modify

-or not even have any of these rituals in order to be safe from the pandemic,
+or not even have any of these rituals in order to be safe,

 and that has made grieving harder and lonelier.